RasoulUnlimited/RasoulUnlimited.github.io/README.md

 ## Overview

 Rasoul Unlimited is the personal website of **Mohammad Rasoul Sohrabi**.
 Designed with a minimal, elegant aesthetic, it highlights his work and writing in both Persian and English.
-Each page is statically generated with Node and Gulp, then hosted on **GitHub Pages** and served through **Cloudflare** for fast, secure delivery.
+Each page is statically generated with Node and Gulp, then hosted on **GitHub Pages** and served through **Cloudflare** for improved speed and security.
 The architecture is built to load quickly and provide a smooth experience.
 The mission is to present Rasoul's expertise professionally and simply, letting the content speak for itself.

 Key features: